faxm0dem/grafana-riemann-websocket-datasource/README.md

 ![Animation showing timeseries being streamed to Grafana](https://github.com/faxm0dem/grafana-riemann-websocket-datasource/blob/master/img/grafana-riemann-streams.gif)

+## Installation

+Use the releases link on github and download the `.zip`.
+Then just `unzip` it to your Grafana plugins folder.

 ## Configuring your Riemann backend

 For instructions on how to install a riemann server, refer to its [web site](https://riemann.io).